nyuvibecode/nyuvibecode.github.io/docs/configuration/parameters.md

 # Parameters

-The following show all the parameters available for NYU CTF Agent
+The following show all the parameters available for LLM CTF Agent

 ## Parameters can only be configured by command line